Which Korean Job Platforms Actually Work for Foreigners: An Honest Comparison

 Key facts

-• KLiK (JobKorea's foreigner sub-platform) surpassed 255,000 cumulative postings by April 2026 and supports 28 languages including Vietnamese, Chinese, Filipino, Russian, and Indonesian.
-Its listing mix skews toward food, sales, and service roles.
+- KLiK (JobKorea's foreigner sub-platform, launched July 2024) supports 28 languages including Vietnamese, Chinese, Indonesian, Russian, and 24 others.
+Its listing mix skews toward food, sales, and service roles rather than senior professional positions.
+KLiK is scheduled to shut down on June 8, 2026.

 Most guides listing Korean job sites put Saramin and JobKorea at the top.
 Almost none mention that both are Korean-language only and genuinely difficult to use without Korean reading ability.
 This guide starts there and tells you which platforms actually serve foreign job seekers, organized by the two filters that matter most: whether you have an ARC card, and what visa you are on.